brotherlogic/kremind/README.md

 # kremind

-A basic reminder system for kubernetes
+A basic reminder system for kubernetes.